HarborPlain

 Sourcing standards

-How our calculators work
+How the calculators work

-Each calculator has two layers: a stable logic layer (the formula) and a data layer(rates, limits, and rules that change over time).
+Each calculator has two layers: a stable logic layer (the formula) and a data layer (rates, limits, and rules that change over time).
 The data layer is reviewed on a regular cadence so a tool labeled “Updated for 2026” genuinely reflects current figures.
-Every tool shows its methodology, its data sources, and the date that data was last reviewed, and every tool carries a disclaimer that its output is an educational estimate — not advice and not a quote.
+Every tool shows its methodology, its data sources, and the date that data was last reviewed, and every tool carries a disclaimer that its output is an educational estimate: not advice and not a quote.

 Authorship and expertise